 To start monitoring your Android device, find Accountable2You in the Google Play store.
 Install it, then Open it.

-If you still haven’t created your account, you could do it from here, but don’t forget to use the promo code EDIFYHUB (all one word) to upgrade to a 30-day free trial instead of the standard 10-day free trial.
+If you still haven’t created your account, you could do it from here, but use our affiliate link https://a2u.app/EDIFYHUB to upgrade to a 30-day free trial instead of the standard 10-day free trial.
 When you do, Edify Hub will also earn a commission to help us offset the cost of producing videos like this one.

 Once you have your account, tap this Login button.

 Confirm that you still agree with the terms, and tap Continue.